Particle image velocimetry: Applications

 PIV has also been used in new and emerging fields, such as microscale and nanoscale flows, granular flows, and multiphase flows.
 Micro-PIV and nano-PIV have been used to study flows in microchannels, nanopores, and biological systems at the microscale and nanoscale, providing insights into the unique behaviors of fluids at these length scales.
 PIV has been applied to study the motion of particles in granular flows, such as avalanches and landslides, and to investigate multiphase flows, such as bubbly flows and oil-water flows, which are important in environmental and industrial processes.
 In microscale flows, conventional measurement techniques are challenging to apply due to the small length scales involved.
 Micro-PIV has been used to study flows in microfluidic devices, such as lab-on-a-chip systems, and to investigate phenomena such as droplet formation, mixing, and cell motion, with applications in drug delivery, biomedical diagnostics, and microscale engineering.

 PIV has also found applications in advanced manufacturing processes, such as additive manufacturing, where understanding and optimizing fluid flow behavior is critical for achieving high-quality and high-precision products.
 PIV has been used to study the flow dynamics of gases, liquids, and powders in additive manufacturing processes, providing insights into the process parameters that affect the quality and properties of the manufactured products.

 PIV has also been used in environmental science to study the dispersion of pollutants in air and water, sediment transport in rivers and coastal areas, and the behavior of pollutants in natural and engineered systems.
-In energy research, PIV has been used to study the flow behavior in wind turbines, hydroelectric power plants, and combustion processes in engines and turbines, aiding in the development of more efficient and environmentally friendly energy systems.
+In energy research, PIV has been used to study the flow behavior in wind turbines, hydroelectric power plants, and combustion processes in engines and turbines, aiding in the development of more efficient and sustainable energy systems.